canonical/vanilla-framework/docs/en/patterns/links.md

 ## Strong link

-The `.p-link--strong` class should be used on hyperlinks that require emphasis.
+The `.p-link--strong` class should be used on hyperlinks that require emphasis or on a dark background.

 <a href="https://vanilla-framework.github.io/vanilla-framework/examples/patterns/links/links-strong/"
     class="js-example">